GO WEST – A ROAD TRIP IN THE HEART OF THE FJORDS

 Åndalsnes by the Romsdalsfjord.

-From Åndalsnes you drive towards Trollstigen and Valldal.
-Here there is beautiful scenery with mountains, wild rivers and waterfalls.
-If you want some adrenaline kick, you can try rafting in Valldøla River.
-At Valldal, you should taste the strawberries from the local farms.
 Then take the ferry across the fjord to Eidsdal and continue via Lake Eidsvatnet to Geiranger, a tourist’s “Mecca” with narrow dark green fjord and steep mountains.
 The route between Trollstigen and Geiranger is called “The Golden Route”, and is one of Norway´s 18 National Tourist Routes.

 FJORDS NORWAY - Geiranger and Geirangerfjord seen from Flydalsjuvet Viewpoint